Adrian-szonyi/ReadMe-Generator/README.md

 ## Installation

-The application runs on node.js you will need to copy the code in Visual Studio and then open the integrated terminal to run the node commands
+The application runs on node.js and is using npm inquirer.
+You will need to copy the code in Visual Studio and then open the integrated terminal to run the node commands

 ## Tests